Det. Dave Majors: Plot

+In the cold open, the squad is surprised to see Rosa wearing a pink shirt.
+Boyle questions why they don't make fun of her for it, but it leads to them teasing him about a purple tie he wore in the past.

-Jake (Andy Samberg) and Amy (Melissa Fumero) are investigating some robberies in the area when they're informed that they'll work with respected Major Crimes Detective Dave Majors (Garret Dillahunt).
+Jake (Andy Samberg) and Amy (Melissa Fumero) are investigating some robberies in the area when they're informed that they'll work with respected Major Crimes Detective Dave Majors (Garret Dillahunt) from another precinct as a joint case.
 This makes both of them ecstatic as they both admire his work.

-While working on a case, Majors takes Jake with him to a "cop only" bar for a drink.
-While at first happy to work with him, Majors tells Jake that he plans to ask Amy out on a date when they finish the case.
+While working on the case, Majors takes Jake with him to a "cop only" bar for a drink.
+While Jake is at first happy to work with him, Majors tells Jake that he plans to ask Amy out on a date when they finish the case.
 This worries Jake, as he still has feelings for Amy.
 Throughout the day, he tries to ask Amy to go out with him but fails at every occasion.
 After the case is over, Majors takes Amy to the bar while Jake tries to intervene but he is stopped by the doorman (Cedric Yarbrough).
 The next day, Jake finds that Amy turned down the date, as she doesn't want to date cops, disappointing Jake.
 However, it's revealed that Amy also has feelings for Jake.

-Meanwhile, Holt (Andre Braugher) meets with Gary Shaw (Craig Stepp), thinking he wants to give him a new job position.
+Meanwhile, Holt (Andre Braugher) meets with Gary Shaw (Craig Stepp), thinking Shaw wants to give him a new job position at his private security firm due to wanting to recruit Holt for years.
 However, Shaw reveals that he intends to offer the job to Terry (Terry Crews), who wants the job as he needs money with a new baby on the way.
 Seeing this, Boyle (Joe Lo Truglio) and Gina (Chelsea Peretti) try to show Terry the benefits of the precinct, only for Holt to continue giving him more work and stress.
 The next day, Terry reveals he turned down the offer, as Holt's assignments show him that he loves his job.